7YV3R/core-os/README.md

 Building the image has been best-fitted for Podman usage on local instances.
 Yeah, it's a little bit rough at the moment.

 ## Building the image locally
-To build the *coreos* base image, execute
+To build the *core-os* base image, execute
 ``sudo podman build --target=coreos:latest -t core-os:latest .``

-To build the *coreos* image for Asus machines, execute ``sudo podman build --target=coreos:asus-latest -t core-os:asus-latest .``
+To build the *core-os* image for Asus machines, execute ``sudo podman build --target=coreos:asus-latest -t core-os:asus-latest .``

-To build the *coreos* image for Surface machines, execute ``sudo podman build --target=coreos:surface-latest -t core-os:surface-latest .``
+To build the *core-os* image for Surface machines, execute ``sudo podman build --target=coreos:surface-latest -t core-os:surface-latest .``

 ## Switch to the new image
-To use the *coreos* base image, execute
+To use the *core-os* base image, execute
 ``sudo bootc switch --transport containers-storage $(sudo podman images -q core-os:latest)``

-To use the *coreos* Asus image, execute
+To use the *core-os* Asus image, execute
 ``sudo bootc switch --transport containers-storage $(sudo podman images -q core-os:asus-latest)``

-To use the *coreos* Asus image, execute
+To use the *core-os* Asus image, execute
 ``sudo bootc switch --transport containers-storage $(sudo podman images -q core-os:surface-latest)``

 # Credits